mhagger/git-test/README.md

 ### Continue on test failures

 Normally, `git test run` stops at the first broken commit that it finds.
-If you'd prefer for it to continue, use the `--keep-going`/`-k` option.
+If you'd prefer for it to continue even after a failure, use the `--keep-going`/`-k` option.

 ### Removing tests